 A Global Education Monitoring (GEM) report done by UNESCO found that in sub-Saharan Africa, 41 percent of students in primary education don’t complete basic education.
 The report also said that 87 percent of students don’t reach the minimum proficiency level in reading.
 This equates to more than one in four young people in the region that can not read or write proficiently.

 There are some programs that are addressing these issues.
-For example, UNESCO is working to improve quality of teachers’ abilities and to develop a curriculum to improve learning experience for students.
-The program also focuses on teaching students skills that are relevant while also providing gender inclusive literacy programs.
+For example, UNESCO is working to improve the quality of teachers’ abilities and to develop a curriculum to improve the learning experience for students.
+The program also focuses on teaching students skills that are relevant while also providing gender-inclusive literacy programs.

 Another way to improve education in African countries is to invest in technology in schools.
 Internet access is common for people in developed countries but is not distributed equally around the world.
 Students that live in African countries could benefit from Internet access because of the access to information and connection to resources.

 SDGs are obtainable for all developing countries, including countries in Africa.
 Further investment in the educational systems, the creation of plans and providing a curriculum that is beneficial for students will help provide children with quality education.
 Investing in technology will also help students learn and help teachers teach, providing a better future for young people in developing countries.